vincentjzy/OpenCorr/7_Software_with_GUI.md

    (d) Set the parameters in iterative algorithm.
 We may use the configuration in Figure 7.3, which works well in most of cases.
 Fine tuning of parameters requires more experience of DIC.

    (e) Set parameters in strain calculation.
 The subregion for strain calculation at a POI is a regular circle.
-Check box "Show subregion" to display an example in right-hand view.
+Check box "Show subregion" to display an example in right-hand view (Figure 7.5).
 Make sure there are enough neighbor POIs within the subregion.
 We can see the change of the array of POIs when adjusting the values of POI spaces, as mention in step (a).

    ![image](./img/gui_quick_guide_5.PNG)